joemoose/psiops/docs/playing.md

 #### Consequences of Failing

 You don’t achieve what you intended.
 In addition, something else goes wrong, with a detriment to your tactical situation or combat readiness.
-You could be injured, damage equipment, trigger a new threat, or become separated from your unit.
+You could be injured, damage equipment, trigger a new threat, or become separated from your squad.
 Your situation worsens, and circumstances turn against you.

 #### Complications of Partial Success

 You accomplish what you intended, but at a cost, such as a difficult choice or reduced impact on the outcome.
 Your tactical situation is likely to become more complicated.

-### Example Action Check Results
+### Example Results

 To compare the four types of results from an action roll, consider the following example.